quicwg/base-drafts/draft-ietf-quic-http.md

 A CONNECT request in HTTP/QUIC functions in the same manner as in HTTP/2.
 The request MUST be formatted as described in {{!RFC7540}}, Section 8.3.
 A CONNECT request that does not conform to these restrictions is malformed.
-The message data stream MUST NOT be closed at the end of the request.
+The request stream MUST NOT be half-closed at the end of the request.

 A proxy that supports CONNECT establishes a TCP connection ({{!RFC0793}}) to the server identified in the ":authority" pseudo-header field.
 Once this connection